If there's one thing I love about cold weather, it's soup! Read on to find the 22 soup recipes I'll be making all fall and winter long.

 Soup Recipes from Love & Lemons Every Day!

-Here are a few of my favorite soup recipes from our new cookbook, Love & Lemons Every Day:
+Here are a few of my favorite soup recipes from my new cookbook, Love & Lemons Every Day:

-Vegan Potato, Leek & Artichoke Chowder – I tested this recipe all last spring, and I promise you this: this rich & briny potato leek chowder is the perfect recipe for warming up as the days get longer and cold nights become cool ones.
+Vegan Potato, Leek & Artichoke Chowder – I tested this recipe all last spring, and I promise you this: this rich & briny potato leek chowder is the perfect recipe for warming up on chilly nights.

 Coconut Soup with Sweet Potato & Kale – My take on Thai tom kha!
-Lemongrass, mint, ginger & lime make this light, spicy coconut soup a refreshing meal that’s just right for the changing seasons.
+Lemongrass, mint, ginger & lime make this light, spicy coconut soup a comforting, yet refreshing meal.

 Lasagna Soup – When you don’t feel like making lasagna, make lasagna soup!
 With the big, slurpy noodles and scoops of vegan ricotta, this one is fun to eat!